Lo-Z/RS232-U/README.md

 4.2 USB-C

-	- Currently the USB-C is for charging
+	- USB-C is for charging and firmware updates
-	- Firmware Updates can be done by connecting via USB-C and using the RS232UPDATER

 -------------------------------------------------------------------------------------------

 5. Firmware Updates

-4.1 How to update the firmware
+5.1 How to update the firmware

 	- Firmware Updates are possible with the RS232UPDATER
 	- Connect the RS232-U to your computer via USB-C